Black & White 2: Gameplay

 To do things such as cast miracles, the player moves the hand in such a way to make a symbol on the ground, referred to as a gesture.
 This activates the miracle, and if the player has enough Prayer Power, it appears in the player's hand ready to cast.
 Miracles have a variety of different uses.
-There are six ordinary miracles: fire, lightning, water, shield, heal, and meteor, (each of which can be thrown or poured), and four epic wonders: siren, hurricane, earthquake, and volcano.
+There are six ordinary miracles: fire, lightning, water, shield, heal, and meteor, (each of which can be thrown or poured), and four epic wonders miracles: siren, hurricane, earthquake, and volcano, which require their respective epic wonder building to be charged and cast.

-Black & White 2 can be played in three ways: Good, Evil, or combination of the two.
-Evil involves the use of fear, torture, conquest and destruction using armies along with the creation of building such as a pit of torture.
+Black & White 2 can be played in three ways: Good, Evil, or a combination of the two.
+Evil involves the use of fear, torture, conquest and destruction using armies along with the creation of buildings such as a pit of torture.
 Good involves benevolence, more positive city building, and looking after the populace, particularly defending it from attacks.
 Both of these require ore and wood, of which there is a limited amount.

 The player's tribe is the Greeks.
 Other tribes include Egypt, Norse, Aztec, and Japanese.

 As in Black & White, players can create disciples to do the player's job in certain areas of the game while the player tends to other business.
 For example, if the player needs to lead an invasion, they can set villagers, and even their creature to farm for them while they lead an invasion.